- To build national pride

 For additional information, please see website Oratorical Contest | The American Legion (www.legion.org/oratorical )

 Orange County American Legion baseball gives players an opportunity to develop their skills, personal fitness, leadership qualities and teaches sportsmanship, patience, discipline, focus, and how to build friendships.
-We have three teams for the 2022 season.
+The baseball season if from May – July each year.
+Orange County had three teams for the 2022 season.
+Post 291 sponsored the Southern California Eagles (Calvary HS).
+We hope to sponsor a team in 2023 and would love to see you at the games to cheer them on to victory.

 Boys Scouts of America